Kayseri: History

+Human faced vessel Assyrian Trading Colonies Period 2000-1700 BC in Kayseri Archaeology Museum.

 Kayseri experienced three golden ages.
 The first, dating to 2000 BC, was when the city formed a trade post between the Assyrians and the Hittites.
 The second came under Roman rule from the 1st to the 11th centuries.
 The third golden age was during the reign of the Seljuks (1178–1243), when the city was the second capital of the Seljuk Sultanate of Rum.

 Ancient history

 As Mazaca (Μάζακα), the city served as the residence of the kings of Cappadocia.
 In ancient times, it was on the crossroads of the trade routes from Sinope to the Euphrates and from the Persian Royal Road that extended from Sardis to Susa during the 200+ years of Achaemenid Persian rule.
 In Roman times, a similar route from Ephesus to the East also crossed the city.

 In Late Antiquity, the city may have contained a population of around 50,000 inhabitants and it was the highest ranked diocese up to the council of Chalcedon.
 Nothing remains of it today.

 Basil of Caesarea, one of the Cappadocian Fathers, established a large complex containing charitable institutions, a monastery and churches, the Basiliad, in Caesarea Mazaca in the fourth century.
 Nothing remains of it today.